Tickets

 The Shoreline Sightseeing tour through Chicago a must do to see around the Mag Mile

-After lunch, it’s time to hop across the street to your Shoreline Sightseeing tour!
+After lunch, it’s time to hop across the street to your Shoreline Sightseeing Architecture River tour!
 This 60-minute tour is a top contender for the most interesting Mag Mile thing to do.
 It’s the perfect length to see Chicago’s brilliant architecture while learning about hidden gems and long-standing landmarks.
 Their Michigan Avenue dock will make it super easy to catch your reserved tour right after lunch.

 The World’s Largest Starbucks